Skip to main content

 What the council does next

-Environmental health could try to work with your landlord informally.
+Environmental health could try to work with your landlord.

 Hazard awareness notice

-The notice explains the hazards and tells the landlord how to fix things.
-It does not give timescales for repairs.
+This notice says what the hazards are and tells the landlord how to fix things.
+It does not say how long the repairs should take.

 • the landlord agrees to take quick action